Updated March 14, 2026 · By Jake Embers

 Save the skin.
 Even if you don't eat it, leaving the skin on during smoking protects the bottom of the fillet and makes handling much easier.
 You can remove it after smoking if you prefer.

-Common Mistakes
+Common Mistakes That Ruin Everything

 Over-brining ruins everything.
-My brother left his salmon in brine overnight once - 14 hours total.
+My brother left his salmon in brine overnight once (14 hours total).
 It came out so salty we couldn't eat it.
 Stick to 3-6 hours maximum.
 The fish should taste seasoned, not like seawater.

 Running too hot creates salmon jerky.
 I see people cranking their smokers to 275°F or higher to speed things up.
 Don't do it.
 Salmon has delicate proteins that turn tough and dry at high temperatures.
 225°F is your sweet spot - be patient.